 Onion and Garlic

 Taste truly is a matter of habit: Our culture has nurtured us through eating foods that are available not just in our region, but also in others.
-Due to the globalisation of commerce, any product is available to you from anywhere in the world at a click of a button, right at your fingertips.
+Due to the globalization of commerce, any product is available to you from anywhere in the world at a click of a button, right at your fingertips.

 To the family of Garlic belong leek, chives, spring onions, french shallots, and scallions.
 All of them carry allium.
 Its smell is so potent that, in organic farming and permaculture, garlic is used as a natural pesticide and insecticide.

-Onion, garlic and all the herbs in their family can have positive biological implications for our health.
+Onion, garlic, and all the herbs in their family can have positive biological implications for our health.
 Because they create a reaction within our system, whereby the (liver) body only wants to eliminate these substances as quickly as possible, if there is a dormant disease within the body, the disease will tend to be eliminated together with these herbs, through the breath, skin, urine, etc. This is according to ancient Indian Ayurvedic medicine.

-What I am emphasising here is, though, that when our minds and body become subtle through spiritual practice and meditation, our sensors and perception also get acute.
+What I am emphasizing here is, though, that when our minds and body become subtle through spiritual practice and meditation, our sensors and perception also get acute.
 We begin to appreciate all the subtle energies around and within us.
 Onion and garlic and all their relatives run a very intense, dense psychic frequency.
 If our bodies are full of them, they also become dense, preventing us from perceiving, let alone accessing, these higher frequencies.
-Concentration dissipates.
+Concentration often dissipates.
 Our hormonal system becomes agitated.
 We become agitated.
 Meditation and spiritual practice become much more difficult.

 Test yourself: stop eating garlic and onion for 14 days and then see how you feel about the smell and the taste.
-You will never know the higher tastes until you can transcend denser flavours!
-Try eating a garlic meal and afterwards speak with your friends, and see their reactions to your breath.
+You will never know the higher tastes until you can transcend denser flavors!
+Try eating a garlic meal and afterward speak with your friends, and see their reactions to your breath.
 They might squirm away, which may tell you something about its toxic smell 🙂

 The Top 5 Garlic Producing Countries